Marcus Camby: Portland Trail Blazers (2010–2012)

 On February 16, 2010, Camby was traded to the Portland Trail Blazers for Steve Blake, Travis Outlaw, and 1.5 million dollars in cash.

 Camby played in 23 games for the Portland Trail Blazers in the 2009–2010 season.
-With injuries to fellow centers Greg Oden and Joel Przybilla, Camby helped the team secure a playoff berth as the Western Conference's six seed.
-On April 12, 2010 in a game in Portland against the Oklahoma City Thunder Camby led the team in scoring with 30 points and grabbed 13 rebounds.
+With injuries to fellow centers Greg Oden and Joel Przybilla, Camby helped the team secure a playoff berth as the Western Conference's sixth seed.
+On April 12, 2010, in a game in Portland against the Oklahoma City Thunder Camby led the team in scoring with 30 points and grabbed 13 rebounds.
 On April 20, 2010, he signed a two-year contract extension to stay with the Blazers.

+On January 27, 2012, Camby became only the second-ever NBA player (Dennis Rodman being the first) to snare 20 or more rebounds but score zero points in a game, in a 109-71 win over the Phoenix Suns.

 Houston Rockets (2012)

-Camby was traded at the deadline on March 15, 2012 to the Houston Rockets in exchange for Jonny Flynn, Hasheem Thabeet and a second round draft pick.
+Camby was traded at the deadline on March 15, 2012, to the Houston Rockets in exchange for Jonny Flynn, Hasheem Thabeet and a second round draft pick.

 Return to Knicks (2012–2013)

 On July 11, 2012, Camby was traded to the New York Knicks in a sign-and-trade deal that also involved Toney Douglas, Josh Harrellson, Jerome Jordan, and two future draft picks going to the Rockets.
 He missed most of the 2012–13 season with a strained plantar fascia in his left foot, playing only 24 games.

-On July 10, 2013, Camby, Steve Novak, Quentin Richardson, a future first round draft pick, and two future second round draft picks were traded from the Knicks to the Toronto Raptors in exchange for Andrea Bargnani.
+On July 10, 2013, Camby, Steve Novak, Quentin Richardson, a future first round draft pick, and two future second round draft picks were traded from the Knicks to the team that drafted him 2nd overall in 1996, the Toronto Raptors in exchange for Andrea Bargnani.
 The Raptors then bought out Camby's contract.

 On July 29, 2013, Camby re-signed with the Houston Rockets.
 However, he was waived by the Rockets on October 28, 2013.